Do a Little, Save A Lot

 Three Easy Steps to Enjoy the Benefits of Insulated Duct Work

-1. Start by cutting the polyisocyanurate sheathing to wrap around the supply and return trunks’ sides and bottoms.
-Tape the cut pieces of sheathing to the trunks and adjacent sheathing using the foil faced duct tape.
+- Start by cutting the polyisocyanurate sheathing to fit around the sides and bottoms of the supply and return trunks.
+Tape the cut pieces of sheathing to the trunks and adjacent sheathing using the foil-faced duct tape.

-2. Wrap the 6 inch round distribution ducts with fiberglass batts.
-Keep in place using staples and string.
+- Wrap the 6-inch round distribution ducts with fiberglass batts.
+Secure them using staples and string.
 Zigzag the string back and forth across the length of the fiberglass insulation batt and staple it to the joists or underside of the floor.
-Wrap or stuff fiberglass insulation around the sheet metal “boot” that connects the 6 inch pipe to the register.
+Wrap or stuff fiberglass insulation around the sheet metal “boot” that connects the 6-inch pipe to the register.

-3. Cut the fiberglass batts to size and place on top of the supply trunks, between the floor joists.
+- Cut the fiberglass batts to size and place them on top of the supply trunks between the floor joists.

 ENERGYSTAR® suggests these benefits for insulating your duct work:

-• Improve Comfort – Duct insulation minimizes conductive heat losses and gains, allowing supply air to be delivered closer to desired temperatures.
-In winter, leaks of heated air will be reduced in rooms supplied with long duct runs.
-This can result in quicker recovery from night-time setbacks and a more consistent level of comfort throughout a house.
+- Improve Comfort – Duct insulation minimizes conductive heat loss and heat gain, allowing supply air to be delivered closer to the desired temperature.
+In winter, heat loss from duct leaks is reduced in rooms served by long duct runs.
+This can result in quicker recovery from nighttime temperature setbacks and a more consistent level of comfort throughout a house.

-• Save Money – The average homeowner spends over $600 per year on heating and cooling.
-Leaky ducts can reduce heating and cooling system efficiency by as much as 20 percent.
-Sealing and insulating ducts increases efficiency, lowers your energy bills, and can often pay for itself in energy savings.
+- Save Money – The average homeowner spends hundreds to thousands of dollars each year on heating and cooling.
+Leaky ducts can reduce heating and cooling system efficiency by as much as 20%.
+Sealing and insulating ducts improves efficiency, lowers your energy bills, and can often pay for itself in energy savings.

-• Protect the Environment – Energy used in our homes often comes from the burning of fossil fuels at power plants, which contributes to smog, acid rain, and global warming.
+- Protect the Environment – Energy used in our homes often comes from the burning of fossil fuels at power plants, which contributes to smog, acid rain, and global warming.
 Simply put, the less energy we use in our homes, the less air pollution we generate.
-By sealing your ducts and reducing the amount of energy necessary to comfortably heat or cool your home, you can reduce the amount of air pollution generated.
+By sealing your ducts and reducing the amount of energy needed to comfortably heat or cool your home, you can reduce air pollution.